-Asian shares rise on hopes for US-China trade negotiations
+Global shares rise on hopes for US-China trade negotiations

-TOKYO (AP) — Asian markets took heart Monday from revived hopes for progress in trade negotiations between the U.S. and China after President Donald Trump met with China’s Xi Jinping at the Group of 20 Summit in Japan.
+LONDON (AP) — Global markets rose sharply Monday after President Donald Trump’s meeting with China’s Xi Jinping at the Group of 20 Summit in Japan raised hopes of progress in stalled trade talks between the two countries.

-But the latest data suggested the prolonged trade conflict between Washington and Beijing is taking a further toll on regional growth.

 The Trump-Xi meeting in Japan marked the first time the two leaders had met since the dispute over trade and technology escalated following 11 rounds of negotiations.

-While the agreement to resume talks forestalls a worsening in the conflict it remains unclear whether there will be a resolution.
-The last time Trump and Xi met — in early December at a G-20 gathering in Buenos Aires, Argentina — they also reached a cease-fire that injected new life into the talks.
-But the momentum didn’t last.
+While the agreement to resume talks forestalls a worsening in the conflict, it remains unclear whether there will be a resolution.
+For now, though, investors have breathed a sigh of relief that there may be some progress in the days and weeks ahead.

-The trade dispute has led both countries to levy billions of dollars’ worth of tariffs on each other’s exports, raising concerns over the impact on global economic growth and corporate profits.

-“Asia markets will have the trade truce to cheer at the start of the fresh week following the Trump-Xi meeting on Friday,” said Jingyi Pan, market strategist with IG in Singapore.
+“The G-20 meeting managed to deliver for markets, as Donald Trump avoided levying any further tariffs and instead laid out a plan to get the U.S.-China trade talks back on track,” said Joshua Mahony, senior market analyst at IG.
+“Sharp gains throughout Asia certainly provided European markets with a guide, while the S&P 500 futures point towards a record high open this afternoon.”

 Despite the positive news on the trade front, the latest data were less upbeat.